colcon/colcon.readthedocs.org/reference/verb/graph.rst

 \\--dot
   Output topological graph in DOT.
   Commonly the output should be piped to ``dot``, e.g.
-  `` | dot -Tpng -o graph.png``.
+  ``| dot -Tpng -o graph.png``.

-  The differently colored edges are representing the dependency types: blue=build, red=run, tan=test.
+  The differently colored edges represent the dependency types: blue=build, red=run, tan=test.
   Dashed edges are indirect dependencies which only appear if some packages are being skipped.